 Attaining our own 4 starfish rating, Craster Waves welcomes children.
 We can provide all the usual array of baby equipment -travel cot (please bring your own cot linen), highchair -and the garden to the rear of the property has a few pieces of toddler play equipment.
 The rocks close by make a great rock pooling paradise (with adult supervision)

 There is no gas in Craster village, but there is full oil central heating and a logburner in the lounge.

 We’re thinking hard!
 Perhaps the bedrooms are a touch on the small side.
 It’s a compact house but well designed.
 Being so near to the sea, the windows sometimes get covered in a fine layer of salt and birds next in the eaves.
 To reach the drive of the house it is necessary to drive over some grass.
 This can sometimes get a bit muddy.
 If you have a precious low-slung car, you may not like this!

 WiFi access is sometimes a bit poor, slow and intermittent.
 This is BT and not the cottage.
 Please be aware of this if you are relying on internet access.
 Please note that Craster has a rocky coastline, no sandy beaches here.

 We've stayed at Craster Rocks a couple of times and chose this one as we were holidaying as a couple this time.
-It's been a great holiday and will return later in the year
+It's been a great holiday and we will return later in the year.

 Superb views and location - Dunstanburgh Castle to one side and great Jolly Fisherman pub to the other!